backdrop-contrib/role_delegation/README.txt

 role_delegation's 'assign role' permissions, a 'roles' tab appears when visiting any user's profile page.
 Roles can be assigned from that tabbed page.

+Role Delegation also adds an 'assign all roles' permission.
+Enabling this permission for a role is a convenient way to allow it to assign any other role without having to check all the 'assign X role' permissions in the Permissions page.